-Q - What will be the relationship with the Commissioning Support Organisations?
+What will be the relationship with Commissioning Support Services?

-A - There has been some concern expressed at the apparent crossover between the Healthcare Public Health Service and what has been defined as some of the work of commissioning support services; in the case of needs assessment for instance.
+There has been some concern expressed at the apparent crossover between the healthcare public health advice service and what has been defined as some of the work of commissioning support services; in the case of needs assessment for instance.
 It is important to note that although there are some similarities in the nature of these services they will have a different focus.
 We envisage that public health teams will provide largely a population focus, synthesizing data from a wide variety of sources and applying their public health skills to draw the implications of that data for the local population, and that population's need for and use of healthcare services.
 Commissioning support services will have focus more on commissioning processes and clinical systems, including detailed analysis of referrals and activity, procurement and business processes.
 Both are essential for driving improvements in services.